cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   This allows clients to change their application-layer identity (client_identity) without inducing server-side changes, e.g., by changing an email address associated with a given account.
-This mechanism is part of the derivation of OPRF keys via a single OPRF.
+This mechanism is part of the derivation of OPRF keys via a single PRF.
 As long as the derivation of different OPRF keys from a single OPRF have different PRF inputs, the protocol is secure.
 The choice of such inputs is up to the application.